The Second World Book Series

 Doug Cook is retired from a

 thirty-four year career as a petroleum geophysicist.
-He is now dedicated to
+He is now dedicated to writing,

-for astrogeology and exobiology.
+astrogeology and exobiology.
 Doug has explored “Mars on Earth” on field

 expeditions to do astrogeology studies of an impact crater strewn field from